Bunix/commentator/readme.md

 }
 ```

-## Livewire Components
+## Livewire

-This package has few Livewire components which you can use to display a comment section in any of your blade templates.
+This package has few Livewire components that can display a comment section in any of your blade templates.
 Here is a template to get you started.

 ```php
 <html>